Bryce Dessner: Other collaborations and commissions

 After the success of Planetarium, Dessner further collaborated with Sufjan Stevens, providing additional guitar tracks on Stevens' "My Rajneesh" and "Make Me an Offer I Cannot Refuse" in 2020.
 He made a guest appearance on Stevens' tenth album Javelin, playing both acoustic and electric guitar on the 8-and-a-half-minute track "Shit Talk".

-Dessner also collaborated with Richard Reed Parry of The Arcade Fire on Parry's album Music for Heart and Breath.
+Dessner also collaborated with Richard Reed Parry of Arcade Fire on Parry's album Music for Heart and Breath.

 In 2020, Bryce composed orchestrations for Taylor Swift's eighth studio album, Folklore, which was produced and co-written by his brother Aaron Dessner.
 In 2020, he also collaborated with Swift on her ninth studio album, Evermore, with the song "Coney Island" having features from Dessner and The National.

 In 2022, Dessner began a multi-year residency with the Yale Schwarzman Center as its inaugural Artist-in-Residence in Music, produced in collaboration with ArKtype, commissioning several new works by female composers including a new work for Julia Bullock by Composer Carolyn Yarnell as part of Bullock's History's Persistent Voice series, a collaboration led by composer Nathalie Joachim with Yvonne Lam and Nicholas Houfek, a multi-disciplinary installation by Ash Fure, and culminating in a new evening length theatrical work composed by Dessner and conceived in collaboration with director Kaneza Schaal slated for premiere in 2026.

 Dessner is featured on the song "Any Love of Any Kind" from Woodkid's soundtrack album to the 2025 video game Death Stranding 2: On the Beach.

+Dessner was an Artist-in-Residence for the 2024–2025 season at the National Concert Hall in Dublin.
+For the 2025–2026 season, Dessner served as the inaugural Composer-in-Residence with the Czech Philharmonic during its 130th season.

 Curator

 Dessner is the founder and curator of the annual Cincinnati-based MusicNOW Festival.
-He was tapped to curate 'Mountains and Waves,' a weekend celebration of his music at the Barbican in London, May 2015, with guests including Steve Reich, eighth blackbird, Brooklyn Youth Chorus, Sō Percussion, Caroline Shaw, and the Britten Sinfonia.
+He was tapped to curate 'Mountains and Waves', a weekend celebration of his music at the Barbican in London, May 2015, with guests including Steve Reich, eighth blackbird, Brooklyn Youth Chorus, Sō Percussion, Caroline Shaw, and the Britten Sinfonia.
 In September 2015, Dessner curated a weekend of performances at the Cork Opera House, Ireland.
 He is also the co-founder and co-curator of Crossing Brooklyn Ferry.
-In March 2010, Dessner co-curated the Big Ears Festival in Knoxville Tennessee.
+In March 2010, Dessner co-curated the Big Ears Festival in Knoxville, Tennessee.